Home

 Titanium density – the key property that gives titanium its miraculous qualities

-Titanium is more than often compared to steel, meaning in fact iron, as regarding strength to weight ratio.
-What everybody knows about the density of titanium is that the metal is half as light than steel.
-What is not known by everybody, but you’re going soon to find out, is WHY the titanium is half as light as steel.
+about the density of titanium is that the metal is half as light than steel.
+What is not known by everybody, but I'm going to share with you today, is WHY is titanium half as light as steel.

-As neutrons and protons have pretty much the same weight in all the atoms across the periodic table of elements it’s clear that the sheer number of each particle is the cause of different weight.
+it’s clear that the sheer number of each of these particles is the cause of different weight.
 And the truth is that each and every element has a different number of neutrons and protons.

 Fact is, titanium density, and density in general is never accounted at atomic levels.
 And, of course, we usually never use anything in a single atom form.
 I rule out you being a trained chemical specialist working in a neutrino accelerator facility.